-Departamento de Física Teórica II, Universidad Complutense de Madrid, 28040-Madrid, Spain
+Departamento de Física Teórica II, Universidad Complutense de Madrid, 28040-Madrid, Spain (Received 7 September 2001; published 30 January 2002)

-(September, 2001)

-We present the complete one-loop calculation of all the two meson scattering amplitudes within the framework of SU(3) Chiral Perturbation Theory, which includes pions, kaons and the eta.
-In addition, we have unitarized these amplitudes with the coupled channel Inverse Amplitude Method, which ensures simultaneously the good low energy properties of Chiral Perturbation Theory and unitarity.
-We show how this method provides a remarkable description of meson-meson scattering data up to 1.2 GeV including the scattering lengths and the generation of seven light resonances, which is consistent with previous determination of the chiral parameters.
-Particular attention is paid to discuss the differences and similarities of this work with previous analysis in the literature.
+We present a complete one-loop calculation of all the two-meson scattering amplitudes within the framework of SU(3) chiral perturbation theory, which includes pions, kaons, and the eta.
+In addition, we have unitarized these amplitudes with the coupled channel inverse amplitude method, which simultaneously ensures the good low energy properties of chiral perturbation theory and unitarity.
+We show how this method provides a remarkable description of meson-meson scattering data up to 1.2 GeV including the scattering lengths and the generation of seven light resonances, which is consistent with previous determinations of the chiral parameters.
+Particular attention is paid to discussing the differences and similarities of this work with previous analyses in the literature.